The ETL Education Foundation has developed strategic relationships with different community, corporate, and

 The following is a listing and description of some of the organizations the ETL Education Foundation works with.

-CASH Program: C.A.S.H, stands for College Awareness Symbolizes Hope.
-The program is sponsored
+L.O.T.
+Program: L.O.T. stands for Leaders of Tomorrow.
+The program is sponsored by the National

-by the National Black MBA Association, Inc; Metro New York.
-The mission of the C.A.S.H.
-Program is
+Black MBA Association, Inc; Metro New York.
+The mission of the L.O.T.
+Program is to provide high

-to provide high school students with awareness education and information about the economic and
+school students with awareness education and information about the economic and social

-social advantages of graduating from high school and completing college.
-It provides access to
+advantages of graduating from high school and completing college.
+It provides access to business

-business professionals and resources to help community youth in several aspects of their life from
+professionals and resources to help community youth in several aspects of their life, from choosing

-choosing the right college and career to living their lives financially independent.
+the right college and career to living their lives with financial independence.
 ETL Education

-Foundation members participate in the program and selected C.A.S.H. students participate in
+Foundation members participate in the program and selected L.O.T. students participate in

 Foundation programming, including the College Tour.